mattfeng/ibd/wiki/metagenomics/index.md

 ![The structure of the 16S rRNA gene.](./16s-gene.png)

 16S gene has many constant (i.e. conserved) regions, and many variable regions.
-The constant regions allows us to create primers that can anneal to the DNA of _many types of bacteria_, and the variable regions, once sequenced, can let us identify _specific species of bacteria_.
+The constant regions allow us to create primers that can anneal to the DNA of _many types of bacteria_, and the variable regions, once sequenced, let us identify _specific species of bacteria_.